BROWNFIELDS CASE STUDIES

 GILA COUNTY RV PARK

-The RV Park property was perceived to have environmental contamination due to oil drums that were dumped on the west side of the property several years ago.
-Through the Environmental Site Assessment (ESA) conducted on the property, it was determined that there was no environmental contamination and the property was cleared for development.
+The RV Park property in Globe was perceived to have environmental contamination due to oil drums that were dumped on the west side of the property several years ago.
+Through the Environmental Site Assessment (ESA) conducted on the property, it was determined that there was no environmental contamination, and the property was cleared for development.